maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 tags: distributed-systems resilience design architecture
 ---

+Modern systems are increasingly complex and distributed.
+Every engineer must understand the trade-offs of every decisions and keep observability and resilience in mind.

 This article outlines some patterns and practices for adding resilience to complex, distributed systems.

 First a few defintions,